GSG-CA/mc-promise-me-this/README.md

 2. we now have two Promises (the one getting pikachu's info, and one getting info on Pikachu's first held_item). link the two Promises together so that the second is called when the first is fulfilled.

 ## Challenge Three
 Did you really finish that fast :dash: ?
-Okay, so now your challenge is to find out info on the 3 starter pokemon (Bulbasaur :leaves:, Charmander :fire: & Squirtle :sweat_drops: ) and print the return info.
+Okay, so now your challenge is to find out info on the 3 starter pokemon (bulbasaur :leaves:, charmander :fire: & squirtle :sweat_drops: ) and print the return info.
 To do this you need to:
 - Send off the 3 api calls at once
 - Only print when all thee have fulfilled.